 A holosystolic murmur is heard at the lower part of the left parasternal area.
 A classic sign of tricuspid regurgitation is an upsurge in the intensity of the murmur during inhalation (Carvalho’s sign).
 An echocardiogram will show blood spewing out through the tricuspid valve.

 An ejection murmur during systole is heard at the top left parasternal boundary.
 A turbulent flow along with a gradient through the pulmonary valve is revealed by an echocardiogram.

 Characteristically presents with a murmur and cyanosis.
-It will have been diagnosed while still in the womb on fetal echocardiogram.
+It usually will have been diagnosed while the baby is still in the womb through a fetal echocardiogram.